AllenHW/JAX-MoE/README.md

 - Parallel implementation of the Byte Pair Encoding (BPE) algorithm.
 - Grouped Query Attention (GQA)
   - [paper](https://arxiv.org/pdf/2305.13245)
   - A generalization of Multi-Query Attention, where multiple query heads share a single key and value head.
 In GQA there are multiple key and value heads, each shared by a _group_ of query heads.
-Attention is computed between each key/value head and all query heads within the group.
+Attention is computed between each key/value head and the query heads within the group.
 The results for all query heads across all groups are then concatenated and projected down to a lower dimension by the projection matrix (the same way as in multi-head attention.)
 - Rotary Embedding
   - [paper](https://arxiv.org/pdf/2104.09864)
 - Use KV cache to keep the computed key and value heads for previous tokens.